wdawson/okta.github.io/_source/_posts/2018-09-14-how-to-get-more-users-to-enable-2fa-on-their-accounts.md

 Another helpful resource is [turnon2FA.com](https://www.turnon2fa.com/), which provides step-by-step tutorials to enable 2FA on hundreds of different sites.

 As useful as these resources are, the main drawback of both is that users need to go out of their way to *proactively* use them.
-The old saying “out of sight, out of mind” seems fitting here.
+The old saying "out of sight, out of mind" seems fitting here.
 I focus on 2FA professionally, and even I often forget to check those resources regularly to see if a new service I am signing up for supports 2FA.
 I think the average internet user is likely to forget too.

 ## Enable Wider 2FA Adoption Passively